sashinpivotal/pcf-dev-students-notes/README.md

  1. User logs in with `marissa` and `koala`
  1. User is then presented with `do you approve ..` pop-up screen
  1. User approves
- 1. UAA then redirects the user back to the Proxy with `authorization code`
+ 1. UAA then redirects the request back to the Proxy with `authorization code`
-     -   UAA knows the redirect location, `GUARD_DEFAULT_CALLBACK_URL`, because it is given in the step 2 above
+     -   UAA knows the redirect target location, `GUARD_DEFAULT_CALLBACK_URL`, because it is given to it in the step 2 above
  1. Proxy then directly communicates with UAA asking for `access token` passing the `authorization code`
      -   This is a direct communcation between Proxy and UAA, hence